Going Vertical With Strawberry Pyramid Planters

 Pest-Free Strawberries: Elevated Security

-In my experience, strawberries have to main garden pests to worry about, slugs and birds.
+In my experience, strawberries have two main garden pests to worry about, slugs and birds.
 If you wrap the base of your strawberry pyramid with copper tape, it will dissuade slugs from going after your strawberries, and getting them up off the ground makes them easier to patrol for offenders that sneak in.

 As for birds, the shape of strawberry pyramids makes it easy to drape bird netting over, protecting them from getting raided before you can enjoy them!